FedCash® Services Business Continuity Guide

 - If you need to speak with somebody at the Federal Reserve, please call FedCash Services at your local Federal Reserve Office.

-- To help your Federal Reserve office expedite a full recovery, please attempt to minimize the points of contact within your organization who are calling the Federal Reserve office.
+- To help your Federal Reserve office expedite a full recovery, please attempt to minimize the points of contact within your organization that are calling the Federal Reserve office.

 - If the Federal Reserve changes its hour of operation or switches to alternate site(s), you may receive notification from DIs, the Federal Reserve, or both.